FreshRSS/FreshRSS/docs/en/users/08_Updating.md

 # And unzip it
 unzip master.zip

-# Now overwrite all your existig files with the new ones
+# Now overwrite all your existing files with the new ones
 cp -R FreshRSS-master/* .

 # And cleanup